Gandasegui/Incognita_reanalysis/01_scripts/02_getting_NatCom_paper_fastqs_and_metadata.md

 # Geeting the fastq files form the 687 samples available in SRA archive (code PRJNA1283282)

-We will also generate a metadata file from it
+We will also generate a metadata named metadata_fixed.wide.nospace.tsv, which will be used in subsequent scripts

 ```bash
 #################################################################